datalens-tech/datalens/README.md

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```

-If this attempt is unsuccessful, try to install dependencies by database admin and add param `METADATA_SKIP_INSTALL_DB_EXTENSIONS=1` on startup, this parameter allows app to skip installing extensions.
+If this attempt is unsuccessful, try to install dependencies by database admin and add param `METADATA_SKIP_INSTALL_DB_EXTENSIONS=1` on startup, this parameter allows the app to skip installing extensions.

-If you're using managed database it's also possible that extensions for your database cluster are controlled by external system and could be changed only using it's UI or API.
-In that case, consult with documentation for managed database service that you're using.
+If you're using managed database, it's also possible that extensions for your database cluster are controlled by external system and could be changed only using it's UI or API.
+In such case, consult with documentation for managed database service which you're using.
 Don't forget to add `METADATA_SKIP_INSTALL_DB_EXTENSIONS=1` after installing extensions this way.

 **My PostgresSQL cluster has multiple hosts, how can I specify them in `METADATA_POSTGRES_DSN_LIST` param?**

-Yes, you can write all cluster hosts separated by commas:
+You can write all cluster hosts separated by commas:

 `METADATA_POSTGRES_DSN_LIST="postgres://{user}:{password}@{host_1}:{port}/{database},postgres://{user}:{password}@{host_2}:{port}/{database},postgres://{user}:{password}@{host_3}:{port}/{database}" ...`

 **How can I specify custom certificate for connecting to metadata database?**

-You can add additional certificates for database to `./certs/root.crt`, they will be used for connecting to database from the `datalens-us` container.
+You can add additional certificates to database in `./certs/root.crt`, they will be used to connect to the database from the `datalens-us` container.